Hooks: Deterministic Policy Enforcement for Claude Code Teams

 Hook 4: Enforce Tests Before PR (PreToolUse Block)

-This hook matches when Claude tries to create a GitHub PR.
-It runs your test suite first:
+Matches when Claude tries to create a GitHub PR, and runs your test suite first:

 #!/bin/bash